Peer-to-Peer (P2P) networking is the biggest innovation the Internet has ever seen.

 Make sure you read our in-depth reviews and why we recommend the VPN providers we do.
 Don’t gamble with your privacy!

-2. Download Speed
+2. Download Speed (important for Torrenting)

 Now that we’ve got rid of the bad apples, we get into the much more interesting, juicy part of our ranking matrix – connection speeds.
 Download speeds, to be specific.